BlueQuartzSoftware/DREAM3D/Documentation/Developer/Compiling_External_Libraries.md

 Compiling External Libraries {#compilingexternallibraries}
 ========

+# Online SDK Installation Tutorial #

+A tutorial is available for [Windows 7/8](http://dream3d.bluequartz.net/?p=954) and [OS X](http://dream3d.bluequartz.net/?p=930) that covers the installation of a DREAM3D_SDK using either prebuilt binaries (Windows) or a shell script (OS X).
+Please use those web sites.
+The instructions below are for special cases where using the precompiled binaries is not a viable option for the developers environment.

 # Preliminaries #

 A Compiler suite for your Operating System (Visual Studio, Xcode, GCC).
 The following table lists the compilers that DREAM3D is commonly compiled against.